Amatson/game-store/readme.md

 ### 3.3.
 Functional Requirements Optional
 #### Own game
 Game will be implemented possibly using Quintus.
-It will be pretty simple game that is only giving perspective to how the game shop works with actual games. ([Quintus](http://www.html5quintus.com/))
+It will be pretty simple game that is only giving perspective to how the game store works with actual games. ([Quintus](http://www.html5quintus.com/))
 #### Mobile Friendly
 This will be implemented using bootstrap’s responsive layout tools. ([Bootsrap layout](http://getbootstrap.com/css/))
 #### 3rd party login